arsh-hash/indian-passwords-wordlist/README.md

 ```
 indian-passwords-wordlist/
 ├── 1.
 Build on prebuild lists/          → lists built from other public wordlists
-├── 2. extracted from rock you/          → passwords picked out from RockYou
+├── 2. extracted from rock you/          → passwords picked out from RockYou which are common across people besides their country
 ├── 3. passwords based on DOB From 1950 to 2050/   → passwords made from birth dates
 ├── 4.
-Passwords list based on mobile numbers/     → passwords made from phone numbers
+Passwords list based on mobile numbers/     → passwords made from indian phone numbers
 └── README.md
 ```